Chaitalykundu/Web-Development/01-HTML/1-Basics/13-Anchor-and-Navigation/Theory/2-Link-color.md

 - A **visited** link is **_underlined_** and **_purple_**
 - An **active** link is **_underlined_** and **_red_**

-You can change the link state colors, by using CSS:

 &nbsp;

 &nbsp;

+# Change link color

+You can change the link state colors, by using CSS

 ## Unvisited link